Dramione Oneshot: 7th year AU, told from Blaise Zabini's perspective.

 "She fucking suggested that I meet her in the library to go over the Quidditch schedules before she makes the next patrolling schedules."

-Blaise blinked.
+Blaise propped himself up and blinked.
 "What's the issue?"

 Draco gasped, looking aghast.
 "She fucking suggested that I take time out of my day to go meet her, Hermione Granger."